ige-calcul/public-docs/docs/clusters/Tools/micromamba.md

  WORKDIR is a large filesystem, do not use the HOME directory for installation
 ```

-2. Create an environement with python=3.10
+2. Create an environment with python=3.10

 ```bash
 micromamba create -n myenv python=3.10 -c conda-forge
 ```

-3. Activate the environement and install a package
+3. Activate the environment and install a package

 ```bash
 micromamba activate myenv
 micromamba install YOUR_MODULE -c conda-forge